jtanderson2/aci-cli/README.md

 fabric 101 show port-channel summary
 ```

-Any commands that output a vlan (eg show mac address-table) will be referencing the internal vlan and not the encap used on leaf ports; use the follow command to translate:
+Any commands that output a vlan (eg 'show mac address-table') will be referencing the internal vlan and not the encap used on leaf ports; use the follow command to translate:

 ```
 show system internal epm vlan 20